sgodec/matfiz2/README.md

 # matfiz2
-Final project for mathematical physics subject at FMF
+Final project for mathematical physics subject at FMF.
+Code for numericall calculation of Green function for radial plate with conductivity $\sigma(r)$.